alessandro-gentilini/knuth-interview-2006/README.md

 2006.
 Copyright 2006 Web of Stories Ltd., but the version of the transcript on their web site is just unreadable; this is my effort to clean it up a bit.
-It’s about 63 000 words, so it is probably around three or four hours of reading.
+It's about 63 000 words, so it is probably around three or four hours of reading.
 Printed, it would be about 110 pages.

 Patches to improve the formatting and correct errors are welcome.
-Please don’t refill the paragraphs, though; it creates unnecessary merge conflicts.
+Please don't refill the paragraphs, though; it creates unnecessary merge conflicts.

 I know lots of people are going to hate the random boldface.
 But the interview, like any record of an extempore speech, is not really organized into headings, subheadings, and the like.
-The boldface is my attempt to pull out the main topics of each paragraph so that it’s possible to skim through the document to find a particular topic.
+The boldface is my attempt to pull out the main topics of each paragraph so that it's possible to skim through the document to find a particular topic.

 [1 - Family history](http://webofstories.com/play/17060)